souldern/souldern.github.io/home/announcements/playground-design-competition.md

 ---

-All entries will be posted onto www.souldern.org after the competition has closed.
+All entries will be posted to [This website](home/playground2020/).

 Winning entries will be decided by the playground committee and will receive a mystery prize.